 For retail packages, pick a number of packages but for bulk packaging, mix the bulk and take 500 mls as a representative sample.

-When sampling from closed systems (e.g. UHT), there will be an inbuilt sampling equipment on the system for taking the samples aseptically.
+When sampling from closed systems (e.g. UHT), there will be an inbuilt sampling equipment or mechanism on the system for taking the samples aseptically.